EvoMesh: Adaptive Physical Simulation with Hierarchical Graph Evolutions: Additional Results

+Figures~\ref{fig: appendix_airfoil_rollout} showcase rollout error maps for the Airfoil, Flag, and DeformingPlate datasets. \model{} exhibits much lower rollout errors than the baseline models.

-\section{Constructed Dynamic Hierarchies}
+\subsection{Constructed Dynamic Hierarchies}

 We visualize the constructed context-aware and temporally evolving hierarchies in Figure~\ref{fig:dynamics_hierarchies_all}.
 We can see that the constructed hierarchies evolve as the input context changes and the evolving graph structures align with high-intensity regions.
+More visualizations of the evolution of the graph structure across the sequence are included in the supplementary material.